 ab3cd427 and the files up to reference

 ab3cd427 are already on your server, and you want to create a new server in DeployHQ but you don’t want it to re-deploy all the files that already exist on your server.

 You can skip this by clicking New deployment to the top-right of the screen in your project to start a deployment:

-Then, click the orange commit selection icon next to the start revision:
+Then, click the purple commit selection icon next to the start revision:

 Select the commit at the top of the list, then click Choose Revision at the bottom of the dialog:

 You'll now see that both the start and end revisions are the same.

 Click Deploy then you'll find that as a result of this, no files will be uploaded during the first deployment, and any deployments after this will just deploy the changes pushed as normal.